 - Pain when walking or wearing shoes

-- Increased risk of spreading to other nails or skin
+- Higher risk of spreading to other nails or skin

-Although progression varies, toenail fungus typically follows a general timeline:
+Although progression varies from person to person, toenail fungus often follows a general pattern:

 - Months 2–6: Thickening, spreading, and texture changes

-- 6–12 months: Advanced infection with discomfort and nail distortion
+- 6–12 months: Advanced infection with nail distortion or discomfort

 Can Toenail Fungus Stop or Reverse in Early Stages?

-In some cases, early-stage toenail fungus can improve with proper hygiene and early intervention.
-However, most infections do not fully resolve without targeted care.
+In some cases, very early toenail fungus can improve with proper hygiene and early intervention.
+However, most infections do not fully resolve without a targeted approach.

-That said, identifying the condition early greatly increases the chance of managing it effectively before it becomes severe.
+Identifying the stage early greatly increases the chance of managing the problem before it becomes more severe — and before recovery timelines stretch into many months.

 Final Thoughts